bilalturkmen/bilalturkmen/README.md

 ## About me

-- I’m interested in digital marketing, graphic design and web development 👀
+- I’m interested in graphic design and web development 👀
-- I’m currently learning javascript, react and next.js 🌱
+- I’m currently learning javascript, typescript, react and new css technologies 🌱
 - And i'm open to collaborate with who are interested in similar topics. 💞️
 - You can reach me info@bilalturkmen.com 📫